Just-in-Time (JIT) Permissions

 |---|---|---|

-| Ephemeral Personas | Create a new sub-identity for every "Task" or "Thread" | Use task_id claim in JWT; call /jit/task at workflow start |
+| Ephemeral personas | Create a new sub-identity for every task or thread | Use task_id claim in JWT; call /jit/task at workflow start |

-| Token Downscoping | Start with zero permissions; add only what's needed per tool-call | Request specific authorization_details per operation |
+| Token downscoping | Start with zero permissions; add only what's needed per tool-call | Request specific authorization_details per operation |

-| Human-in-the-Loop | For high-risk JIT requests (delete, payment), pause token issuance | Configure webhook for approval notifications |
+| Human-in-the-loop | For high-risk JIT requests (delete, payment), pause token issuance | Configure webhook for approval notifications |

-| Short TTLs | JIT tokens should rarely last longer than 5-15 minutes | Use requested_ttl parameter (max 900 seconds) |
+| Short TTLs | JIT tokens should rarely last longer than 5–15 minutes | Use requested_ttl (max 900 seconds) |

-| Continuous Validation | Don't just check at issuance; check during use | CAEP evaluates risk continuously and revokes suspicious tokens |
+| Continuous validation | Don't just check at issuance — check during use | CAEP evaluates risk continuously and revokes suspicious tokens |

-| Self-Correction | Agents should automatically request missing permissions | Parse Insufficient-Authorization-Details header on 403 |
+| Self-correction | Agents should request missing permissions automatically | Parse Insufficient-Authorization-Details header on 403 |

-Risk Levels & HITL
+Risk levels and HITL

-| Risk Level | Triggers | Behavior |
+| Risk level | Triggers | Behavior |

 |---|---|---|